Probing gravity with non-linear clustering in redshift space: Introduction

-Due to the nature of $f(R)$ in the Hu $\&$ Sawicki model the value of the growth rate $f$ is scale dependent.
-Consequently, we will estimate this parameter across different scales.
-In GR, this parameter is typically calculated by fitting a model to the multipoles of the correlation function over a broad range of scales, under the assumption of scale independence.
-Estimating this parameter over limited scales introduces several complexities, which we will address throughout this paper.
+Beyond two-point statistics, a wide range of nonlinear and velocity-sensitive probes have been shown to enhance sensitivity to modified gravity effects on small scales, including higher-order and anisotropic counts-in-cells \cite{Hellwing_2013, Drozda_2022, drozda2025(2)anisotropiccountsincellsredshiftspace, drozda2025skewnessprobegravityreal}, marked correlation functions and environment-dependent clustering \cite{Armijo_2024}, clustering ratios \cite{Arnalte_Mur_2017}, and pairwise velocity statistics \cite{Li_2012,Jaber_2024}.
+Nonlinear matter power spectrum modelling in modified gravity, including halo-reaction and emulator-based approaches, has also been extensively investigated \cite{Winther_2015,Gupta_2023, ruan2023emulatorbasedhalomodelmodified}.

 In Ref.~\cite{Garc_a_Farieta_2019}, a similar approach to the one adopted in this work is followed by estimating the growth rate in $\Lambda$CDM and $f(R)$ at small scales ($s < 50,h^{-1}\mathrm{Mpc}$), although they use dark matter (halo) simulations incorporating massive neutrinos.
 They are not able to distinguish between the models at the 1$\sigma$ level at redshifts $z < 1.0$, but they only consider linear theory unlike this work.
 They build upon the previous work on Ref.~\cite{Garc_a_Farieta_2021} by also employing a galaxy sample.
 However, they are similarly unable to distinguish the growth rate between GR and $f(R)$ gravity when relying solely on linear theory.
 They estimate that a 10$\%$ difference between GR and F5 at the 2$\sigma$ level could be achieved at low redshifts with proper modeling of the multipoles.
 In this work, we aim to improve the accuracy of growth rate estimates by using nonlinear modeling, particularly at smaller scales where the differences between GR and $f(R)$ are expected to be more pronounced.

 This paper is organized as follows: in section \ref{sec:fR} we introduce the $f(R)$ Hu $\&$ Sawicki model and emulators to calculate the dark matter and growth-rate boost, in section \ref{sec:EG estimator} we explain the theoretical predictions for the $E_G$ estimator for F5 and GR, while in section \ref{sec:Comet}, we introduce the COMET emulator and the VDG model that we use to perform the fits to the growth rate.
 Then we present the GR and F5 simulated catalogs that we use to obtain the data vectors in Section \ref{sec:Data}.
 A description of the different ingredients that enter in the $E_G$ estimator and how they can be accurately computed is presented in section \ref{sec:methodology}.
 Our main results are discussed in section \ref{sec:Results}, and we propose a null test of gravity in section \ref{sec:nulltest}, as a simple alternative test to distinguish between GR and F5 using the 2-point clustering in redshift space.
 Finally, in sections \ref{sec:Discussion} and \ref{sec:Conclusions} we discuss our main findings in detail, and present our conclusions and future work.